ZilantRobotics/innopolis_vtol_dynamics/README.md

 roslaunch px4 px4.launch vehicle:=iris
 ```

-For extended documentation about PX4 SITL flight stack, please check the official PX4 instruction.
+For extended documentation about the PX4 SITL flight stack, please check the official PX4 instruction.

-**2. DroneCAN/Cyphal HITL modes** requires physical connection of your autopilot and PC via CAN/UART sniffer.
+**2. DroneCAN/Cyphal HITL modes** require physical connection of your autopilot and PC via CAN/UART sniffer.

-The example of connection shown on the picture below.
+An example of a connection is shown in the picture below.

 ![sniffer_connection](docs/img/sniffer_connection.png?raw=true "sniffer_connection")